Written by

 It has many functional and stylistic virtues that often make it the architect's go-to choice.
 This construction material comes in a range of finishes, including realistic timber finishes, and is mould and moisture-resistant, long-lasting, weather and fireproof, and boasts unrivalled acoustic properties.

-It can be pricey but if you’re looking at a design-heavy concept, few alternatives will suit it better than an aluminium cladding system.
+It can be pricey but if you’re looking at a design-heavy concept for a modern house, few alternatives will suit it better than an aluminium cladding system.

 These materials are very high-performance, lasting decades with little maintenance, and can be incredibly aesthetic too.
 What’s more, they can also all be recycled at the end of their life.